alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

        sensitivity plots.
      - Signficance test.

+#### Running the analysis using the API

+Although `pyveg` has been mostly designed to be used with the CLI as shown above, we can also use `pyveg` functions through the API.
+A tutorial of how to run the data analysis in this way is included in [here](notebooks/tutorial_analyse_gee_data.ipynb).

 ## Pattern simulation

 The ```generate_patterns.py``` functionality originates from some Matlab code by Stefan Dekker, Willem Bouten, Maarten Boerlijst and Max Rietkerk (included in the "matlab" directory), implementing the scheme described in: